 SPRING is the Italian Circular Bioeconomy cluster.
-It gathers approximately 160 members across the value chain: Italian and multinational companies of all sizes, universities, private and public research centres, investors, regional clusters, industrial associations, farmers associations, etc. SPRING, officially recognized by the Italian Ministry of Research, works on all themes related to the production and valorisation of bio-based resources (agriculture, forestry, marine resources or co-products and residues) for food, feed, industrial and energy purposes.
-It is a member of the National Coordination Group on Bioeconomy set up within the Italian Presidency of Council.
+It gathers approximately 160 members across the value chain: Italian and multinational companies of all sizes, universities, private and public research centers, investors, regional clusters, industrial associations, farmers associations, etc. SPRING, officially recognized by the Italian Ministry of Research, works on all themes related to the production and valorisation of bio-based resources (agriculture, forestry, marine resources or co-products and residues) for food, feed, industrial and energy purposes.
+It is a member of the National Coordination Group on Bioeconomy set up within the Italian Presidency of Council and full member SME of the Biobased Industries Consortium (BIC).